szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Use theme colors in chat window`` Use color theme in chat window, Default: True.

 * ``Disable markdown formatting in output`` Enable plain-text display in output window, Default: False.

+**Files and attachments**

+* ``Store attachments in the workdir upload directory``: Enable to store a local copy of uploaded attachments for future use.
+Default: True

+* ``Store images, capture and uploads in data directory``: Enable to store everything in single data directory.
+Default: False

 **Context**